slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"Your job is to get your audience to care about your obsessions."
 -- Martin Scorsese [1942]*

+> *"Good rule of thumb: those who frequently use the word «disinformation» are the ones most likely to be pushing it."
+-- Elon Musk [1971]*

 > *"The goal of media is to make every problem, your problem." (...)
 "Journalists aren’t neutral, they’re the cavalry of culture wars." (...)
-"All new information starts as misinformation."
+"All new information starts as misinformation." (...)
+"If you’re writing for your followers, your followers are worthless."
 -- Naval Ravikant [1974]*

 > *"The hallmark of modern society is the theft of attention.
 Modern society is overcrowded with thieves of attention." (...)